jon77p/go-circlcve/README.md

 ## Supported Functionality

-- [ ] Convert a CPE code in CPE2.2 or CPE2.3 format to the CPE2.3 standard, stripped of appendices
+- [ ] Convert a CPE (Common Platform Enumeration) code in CPE2.2 or CPE2.3 format to the CPE2.3 standard, stripped of appendices

 - [ ] Retrieve all vendors